a-man-gupta/Yelp-NLP-Project/README.md

 The API will be available at `http://localhost:8000`.

-### 2. Node.js Backend (`backend-yelp-nlp`)
+### 2. Node.js Backend (`backend`)

-The `backend-yelp-nlp` directory contains a Node.js server that proxies requests to the inference API and serves the frontend.
+The `backend` directory contains a Node.js server that proxies requests to the inference API and serves the frontend.

 **Setup and Run**:

 1. Navigate to the directory:

     ```sh
-    cd backend-yelp-nlp
+    cd backend
     ```

 2. Initialize and install dependencies: